-#4 Updated by doug_newcomb-fws-gov - almost 14 years ago
+#4 Updated by doug_newcomb-fws-gov - over 14 years ago

 I can go back and check, but I as I recall using negative line numbers with GCPs caused the image to flip upside down. ( I had tried it with a tiff version of the file as well)